top of page

 Dear Friends,

-Join FPCT for worship this Sunday, April 28, 2024, at 10:30am in person and livestreamed on Facebook.
-“Created to Nurture” continues our “Created to Create” theme.
-Scriptures this week include 1 John 4:7-21, Psalm 22:25-31, and John 15:1-8.
-As God’s creation, carrying God’s image, we are created to love, to care for and nurture one another and our world.
-Do we treat relationships as transactions or blessings?
-Do we treat the earth as consumers or as stewards?
+Join FPCT for worship this Sunday, May 19, 2024, at 10:30am in person and livestreamed on Facebook.
+“Created with Spirit” celebrates Pentecost, the birthday of the church.
+Scriptures this week include Acts 2:1-21, Psalm 104:24-34, 35b, and John 15:26-27; 16:4b-15.
+We celebrate the gift of being created by the Spirit for spiritual creative living.
 Join us to pray together, hear stories from scripture, and find your home here at First Presbyterian Church of Tonawanda.

 See you soon,